dyegoaurelio/simple-wireplumber-gui/README.md

 When you uninstall this app, it's changes will remain on your system.

-If you wish to erase all it's changes, you can just run on your terminal
+If you wish to erase all it's changes, you can just run on your terminal:

 ```BASH
 flatpak run io.github.dyegoaurelio.simple-wireplumber-gui --clear-settings
 ```

+And then, reboot your system.